-- The continued growth and dominance of a small number of too-big-to-fail banks has created an overly concentrated financial system, created unacceptable moral hazard and systemic risk, thwarted the operation of the free market, and harmed consumers and business borrowers.
-Banks that are too- big-to-manage are vulnerable to illegal employee conduct that triggers regulatory overreach.
+- The continued growth and dominance of a small number of too-big-to-fail banks has led to an overly concentrated financial system, created unacceptable moral hazard and systemic risk, thwarted the operation of the free market, and harmed consumers and business borrowers.

-- ICBA supports the FDIC’s and the Federal Reserve’s rules on contingent resolution plans and encourages the agencies to use the provisions of the Dodd-Frank Act requiring systemically important financial institutions (SIFIs) to divest their assets if they do not file credible plans.
+- ICBA supports the Federal Deposit Insurance Corporation’s (FDIC’s) and the Federal Reserve’s rules on contingent resolution plans and encourages the agencies to use the provisions of the Dodd-Frank Act requiring systemically important financial institutions (SIFIs) to divest their assets if they do not file credible plans.

 - The Volcker Rule prohibition on proprietary trading and limitation on investment in and sponsorship of hedge funds and private equity funds by banking companies should completely and effectively exempt community banks.

-- While ICBA fully supports higher prudential standards for the largest bank holding companies, as required under Title I of the Dodd-Frank Act, we believe the $50 billion threshold may be too low and that consideration should be given to raising it.
+- While ICBA fully supports higher prudential standards for the largest bank holding companies, as required under Title I of the Dodd-Frank Act, we believe the $50 billion threshold is too low and should be increased.